pingidentity/pingidentity-devops-getting-started/docs/how-to/upgradePingAccess.md

 helm upgrade --install pa-upgrade pingidentity/ping-devops -f 30-helm/pingaccess-upgrade/02-upgraded.yaml
 ```

-Now you should have a an upgraded PingAccess instance
+At this time, you should have an upgraded PingAccess instance